top of page

 PhD Candidate

-I completed my B.S. in Biology at Alabama Agriculture and Mechanical University in 2016.
-Now as a graduate student at Auburn University, I am interested in how organisms respond to stress in ecologically relevant environments.
-Specifically, I look at responses at a transcriptomic level in Sceloporus undulatus, the eastern fence lizard, when exposed to heat and fire ant envenomation.
-I am also intrigued by Daphnia pulicaria, a microscopic water crustacean, and their selective pressures that enable populations to survive in toxic algae.
+Native to Atlanta, Georgia.
+Dasia's career passion is to communicate science to young audiences.
+Her current project focuses on the stress response of both vertebrate and invertebrate organisms.
+Specifically, she studies the stress repsonse at the transcriptomic level in Sceloporus undulatus, the eastern fence lizard, when exposed to heat and fire ant envenomation.
+She is also intrigued by Daphnia pulicaria, a microscopic water crustacean, and the selective pressures that enable populations to survive in toxic algae.

 ProfHeadshot_2022.jpg